Brønnøysund Airport: History

 Planning started in 1966 and construction commenced the following year.
 Brønnøysund Airport cost NOK 2.7 million plus costs for expropriation and navigational aids.
 NOK 1.9 million was covered by the state, while the rest was covered by Brønnøy Municipality.
 The runway was originally 800 m and was the only asphalted area in Brønnøysund.
 The airport was originally operated by the municipality, except the tower, which was operated by the Norwegian Telecommunications Administration.
-Brønnøysund was one of very few regional airport to receive a restaurant.
+Brønnøysund was one of very few regional airports to receive a restaurant.
 The airport opened on 30 May 1968, along with Mo i Rana Airport, Røssvoll, Namsos Airport, Høknesøra and Sandnessjøen Airport, Stokka.
 Widerøe commenced flights to Bodø and Trondheim with their de Havilland Canada DHC-6 Twin Otters the following day.

 The first year of operation saw 6,157 passengers, dropping to 5,543 in 1969.
 Originally there were two southbound and two northbound flights per day in the summer and one per direction during winter.
 In 1969 this increased to two flights per direction all year.
 Trønderfly started an air ambulance service in the early 1970s.
 Widerøe introduced the de Havilland Canada Dash 7 in 1982, resulting in the terminal being expanded.
 Offshore helicopter services began the following year.
 The runway was expanded to 1000 m in 1987.

-Offshore helicopter operations commenced out of Brønnøysund Airport in 1981, when Helikopter Service was contracted for fly to exploration field on Trænabanken.
+Offshore helicopter operations commenced out of Brønnøysund Airport in 1981, when Helikopter Service was contracted to fly to the exploration field on Trænabanken.
 A combined fixed-wing and helicopter hangar was completed in 1983.
-The contract changed to Lufttransport from 1984.
+The contract changed to Lufttransport in 1984.
 Operations remained limited and in 1989 the airport only saw 34 helicopter flights.
-The exploration resulted in a positive find on the Norne field, which started production in 1997.
+The exploration resulted in a positive finding on the Norne field, which started production in 1997.
 Norsk Helikopter, later renamed Bristow Norway, established a helicopter base at Brønnøysund Airport in 2002 and took over flights to the Skarv Oil Field.

 NATO showed interest in upgrading Brønnøysund Airport in 1991.
-Specifically they intended to spend NOK 125 million in expanding the runway to 2000 m and building a fuel depot.
+Specifically, they intended to spend NOK 125 million in expanding the runway to 2000 m and building a fuel depot.
 The airport was planned used as a relief military airbase without any permanently stationed aircraft.
-The plans were canceled in 1993 following cut-backs in NATO.
+The plans were canceled in 1993 following cutbacks in NATO.
 Widerøe introduced Dash 8 aircraft in 1992, gradually replacing the Dash 7.
 In 1996, Brønnøysund and 25 other regional airports were taken over by the state and the Civil Aviation Administration (later renamed Avinor).
 The runway was extended to 1200 m in 1999; 1440 m including the safety zone at each end.
 While allowing for a direct service to Oslo, the service was terminated the following year.
-The same year a new control tower was opened and the old tower taken over by a motorcycle club.
+The same year a new control tower was opened and the old tower was taken over by a motorcycle club.